elkronos/sample_py/docs/index.md

 ## Installation

-To install the project, clone the repository and install the dependencies using `pip`:
+Clone the repository and install the dependencies using `pip`:

 ```bash
 git clone https://github.com/elkronos/sample_py.git